peterwilliams97/MarsRover/README.txt

 The accompanying code is a solution to the Mars Rover problem described below.

-The problem is under-specified in that it does not describe what do if a Rover hit the boundary or another Rover.
+The problem is under-specified in that it does not describe what do if a Rover hits the boundary or another Rover.
 There are several ways to handle this.
 I have chosen to stop the Rover and report its position.

 The entry point to the code is in src/CommandProcessor.java